CoherentLabs/GameUIComponents/components/dropdown/README.md

 By default the multiple select will have its options list expanded and it won't have a header.
-If you would like to have a dropdown that looks like a single select, but supports multiple selected elements - add the collapsable attribute along with the multiple:
+If you would like to have a dropdown that looks like a single select, but supports multiple selected elements - add the `collapsable` attribute along with the `multiple` attribute:

 ~~~~{.html}
 <gameface-dropdown class="gameface-dropdown-component" multiple collapsable>